Health and Synagogue Updates

 Many of our offerings will take place via Zoom, a video conferencing program.
 Visit this page for the basics of getting started with Zoom.
 If you do not have access to the internet or wifi, please contact Carol Benedick and we will do our best to help.

 There are no in-person services until further notice.
 This includes Shabbat services, Kabbalat Shabbat, weekday minyanim, and Passover services.
-We hope to resume by April 25th; however, the exact date depends on recommendations and requirements from the Health Department and state of Washington.
+The date we resume depends on recommendations and requirements from the Health Department and state of Washington.
 In the meantime, we have the following opportunities for online connection with our community:

 Rabbi Rose will continue to send messages on Fridays offering words of Torah and updated information on preparing for Shabbat.
 Please check out the Rabbi’s Corner for the latest.

-Information about Lifecycle events during the COBID-19 pandemic can be found here.
+Information about Lifecycle events during the COVID-19 pandemic can be found here.
 If you have additional questions or concerns about lifecycle events at this time, please contact Heidi Piel, our Lifecycle Coordinator

 Early Childhood Center

-The ECC will be closed through April 24, following the Seattle Public School District’s decision to close schools to stop the spread of COVID-19.
-We currently plan to reopen beginning April 27.
+The ECC is currently closed, following the Seattle Public School District’s decision to close schools to stop the spread of COVID-19.
 Please contact Leah Lemchen with questions.

 The Religious School has moved to online learning on Tuesdays and Sundays.
 Please contact Rachel Wachtel for more information.

 Please contact Melani Baker with any adult education questions.
-Most classes have moved online.
-We’re adding new classes (all free of charge at this time), including:
+All classes are held online at this time.

 Join Harvey Niebulski, Marianne Tatom, and friends on Sunday afternoons at 2 pm via Zoom as we together explore the weekly parsha using the fascinating and extraordinary Yiddish translation of Yehoash crafted nearly a century ago.
 No previous Yiddish knowledge required, and all texts will be provided virtually.
 Please contact Marianne Tatom to receive a meeting invitation to our virtual “beys medrash.”
 This class is offered free of charge, and Zoom registration is also free.